mishankov/telegram-to-pocket-bot/README.md

 Then edit `config.toml` file with folowing variables:

 - `telegramBotToken` - Telegram Bbot token provided by BotFather.
 [Docs](https://core.telegram.org/bots)
-- `telegramAllowedUsers` - IDs of Telegram users, that well be allowed te use this bot.
+- `telegramAllowedUsers` - IDs of Telegram users, that well be allowed to use this bot.
 You can get your ID from this [bot](https://t.me/my_id_bot)
 - `pocketConsumerKey` - Pocket Consumer Key you can get by creating an app in Pocket.
 [Docs](https://getpocket.com/developer/)
 - `pocketAccessToken` - access token you get using [Pocket Authentication API](https://getpocket.com/developer/docs/authentication)